Avast Battery Saver for Android: FAQs

 You can install and run Battery Saver on any device running Android operating systems 4.0.3 and above.
 However, on Android 5.0 and above, Battery Saver cannot disable mobile data because only pre-installed system applications have the permission necessary to do so.

 Battery Saver cannot be downloaded or installed on non-Android operating systems including Symbian, iOS, Microsoft Windows Phone, Bada, or WebOS.

 The system settings of certain device types may also affect the operation of Battery Saver, and if you are using a custom ROM, the app may not work as expected.
-Please contact support to report any feedback regarding this issue.
+Contact support to report any feedback regarding this issue.

 How can I download and install Battery Saver?